marmelab/react-admin/docs/Inputs.md

 ### `useReferenceArrayInputContext`

-The [`<ReferenceArrayInput>`](#referencearrayinput) component take care of fetching the data, and put that data in a context called `ReferenceArrayInputContext` so that it’s available for its descendants.
+The [`<ReferenceArrayInput>`](#referencearrayinput) component takes care of fetching the data, and putting that data in a context called `ReferenceArrayInputContext` so that it’s available for its descendants.
 This context also stores filters, pagination, sort state, and provides callbacks to update them.

 Any component descendant of `<ReferenceArrayInput>` can grab information from the `ReferenceArrayInputContext` using the `useReferenceArrayInputContext` hook.
 Here is what it returns: